Increase Your Chances for Profitability When Starting a Franchise

 - Support Your Franchisees – Get to know your franchisees and continue to build a relationship with them.
 Establishing a good line of communication with your franchisees will allow there to be less room for situations to arise that could potentially harm your franchise.

-Franchising a business is a huge step even for an established franchisor.
-Establishing your business systems and brand prior to franchising a business is a necessary step that needs to occur in order to avoid potential litigation and ensure success in the future.
+Franchising a business is a huge step even for an established entrepreneur.
+Establishing your business systems and brand prior to franchising a business is a necessary step that needs to occur in order to ensure success in the future.